vicklr/materialized-model/README.md

 <a name="moving-nodes"></a>
 ### Moving nodes around

-MaterializedModel provides several methods for moving nodes around:
+Materialized Model provides several methods for moving nodes around:

 * `makeSiblingOf($otherNode)`: Make the node the next sibling of ...
 * `makeChildOf($otherNode)`: Make the node a child of ...